mikaeilorfanian/timetracker/README.md

 ## How to Use It
 #### How to Install It?
 First, install `timetracker` on your machine.
-Note that you need to have any 3.X version of Python installed along with `pip`.
+Note that you need to have Python 3.5 or 3.6 installed along with `pip`.
 Second, install `timetracker` using `pip` like this
 ```
 pip install git+https://github.com/mikaeilorfanian/timetracker.git